elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 # Embedded Schemas

-**opening paragraph option 2**
-Embedded schemas are schemas without persistence.
-In fact, you can think of `embedded_schema` as `persistence_agnostic_schema`.
-(Using an embedded schema does not _prevent_ you from persisting the data, it just doesn't concern itself with that task.)
-This makes embedded schemas ideal for scenarios where you want to manage structured data without necessarily persisting it.
-For example, when you want an intermediate data structure between your UI layer and your data layer, or when you want to independently manipulate embedded structs as sub-schemas inside a parent schema.
-Some use cases for embedded schemas include:

-**opening paragraph option 1; a 'spiritual reversion' to the original** Embedded schemas allow you to define and validate structured data.
+Embedded schemas allow you to define and validate structured data.
 This data can live in memory, or can be stored in the database.
 Some use cases for embedded schemas include:

 - You are maintaining intermediate-state data, like when UI form fields map onto multiple tables in a database.